Best Stud Finder Reviews

 No Batteries Required

 Since this is a magnetic stud finder, that means that it doesn’t require any batteries to operate.
-As you might be able to guess from the name, it locates the studs by using powerful magnets built right into the body of the tool.
+As you might be able to guess from the name, it locates metal studs, nails, screws, and ac wires by using powerful magnets built right into the body of the tool.
 All you need to do is move the unit across the wall you’re working on and wait for the pull of the magnet to stop your motion.
 This makes it a much easier tool to keep around, since you never have to worry about replacing the battery or getting a faulty read due to low power.
 Magnetic stud finders also work in a wide range of wall material types, giving you even more uses so you can get more work done out on the job.

 Comfort Grip Exterior

-Sometimes using a stud finder like this requires you to move over a wall quite a bit in order to locate the stud, so I was very pleased to learn that this model features a comfort grip design.
+Sometimes using a stud finder like this requires you to move over a wall quite a bit in order to detect studs, so I was very pleased to learn that this stud finder features a built-in bubble level and a comfortable grip.
 It has contours on the left and right side, made to give you a better and more natural hold while you’re using it.
-Even better, the outer casing of the stud finder is a soft material, which makes it easy to pick up and hold for longer periods of time compared to other models that are only made of hard plastic.
+Even better, the outer casing of the stud detector is a soft material, which makes it easy to pick up and hold for longer periods of time compared to other stud finders that are only made of hard plastic.
 You can never underestimate how important comfort and usability are in a tool like this, since even a little bit of discomfort over the long term can lead to some serious pain and injuries down the line.

 Best Stud Finder Conclusion